Erin Hunter

 Erin Hunter is a collective pseudonym used by authors affiliated with HarperCollins publishing company and Working Partners, a London-based firm.
-The affiliated writers include Victoria Holmes, Kate Cary, Cherith Baldry, Clarissa Hutton, Inbali Iserles, Tui T. Sutherland, and Rosie Best in the writing of several children's fantasy novel series which focus on animals and their adventures.
-Notable works include the Warriors, Seekers, Survivors, Bravelands, and Bamboo Kingdom book series.
+The affiliated writers include Victoria Holmes, Kate Cary, Cherith Baldry, Clarissa Hutton, Inbali Iserles, Tui T. Sutherland, Rosie Best, Conrad Mason, and Michael Ford in the writing of several children's fantasy novel series which focus on animals and their adventures.
+Notable works include the Warriors, Seekers, Survivors, Bravelands, Bamboo Kingdom, and Renegades book series.
 For each book, Holmes creates the plot and the others take turns writing the books.
 Dan Jolley, though not an official Erin Hunter author, also writes the stories for manga published under the Hunter name.
-James L. Barry, Bettina M. Kurkoski, and Don Hudson are included under the pseudonym as the illustrators of the Warriors mangas.
+James L. Barry, Bettina M. Kurkoski, and Don Hudson are included under the pseudonym as the illustrators of the Warriors manga.
 Natalie Riess, Sara Goetter, and Sammy Savos are also included as the illustrators of the graphic novel adaptation of The Prophecies Begin and The New Prophecy, as well as Gibson Twist, who wrote for some of the graphic novel adaptations.

 History

-In 2003, HarperCollins asked Victoria Holmes to write a fantasy series about feral cats, but, not being a reader of fantasy, she was less than enthusiastic despite her love of cats.
+In 2003, HarperCollins asked Victoria Holmes to write a fantasy series about feral cats, but, not being a reader of fantasy, she was less than enthusiastic despite her love of animals, including cats.
 After writing one storyline, Kate Cary was brought in to write the book as Holmes went behind the scenes to supervise details and edit the book.
 When the third Warriors book, Forest of Secrets, was being drafted, Cherith Baldry joined the Erin Hunter team.
 Tui T. Sutherland wrote the first Warriors field guide and became the fourth person under the name.

 The name "Erin Hunter" was chosen for several reasons.
 If the authors used all of their own names, the books would be placed in different locations in a library, making them hard to find.
 Additionally, they wanted to pick a surname that would place the books very close to the Redwall series by Brian Jacques, which is a book series with a similar plot to Warriors.
 One of the authors suggested "Hunter", and the others felt that it was "perfect", because not only did it place the book series close to Jacques, but it evokes the image of a cat.
-Victoria Holmes suggested ‘Erin' because it was one of her favorite names, and it was accepted for being a strong Celtic name and "not particularly girly".
+Victoria Holmes suggested 'Erin' because it was one of her favorite names, and it was accepted for being a strong Celtic name and "not particularly girly".